-- Offer a “playback” feature, allowing community management or security teams to rewind and scroll recordings in case reviewing footage is necessary.
+- Offer a “playback” feature, allowing apartment property management or security teams to rewind and scroll recordings in case reviewing footage is necessary.

 - Be placed at a high vantage point in a location that is both easily visible to possible thieves and difficult to reach without a ladder.